ToshioCP/Gtk4-tutorial/gfm/sec24.md

 If `yylex` is called and the input is "123.4", then it works as follows.

 1. A string "123.4" matches `{REAL_NUMBER}`.
-2. Update the location variable `ncolumn` and `yylloc`.
+2. Update the location variable `ncolumn` and `yylloc`with `get_location`.
-3. `atof` converts the string "123.4" to double sized floating point number 123.4.
+3. `atof` converts the string "123.4" to double type number 123.4.
 4. It is assigned to `yylval.NUM`.
 5. `yylex` returns `NUM` to the caller.

 Then the caller knows the input is `NUM` (number), and its value is 123.4.

 - 19-55: Rules section.
+- 20: The symbol `.` (dot) matches any character except newline.
-- 20: Comment begins `#` followed by any characters except newline.
+Therefore, a comment begins `#` followed by any characters except newline.
 No action happens.
 - 21: White space just increases a variable `ncolumn` by one.
 - 22: Tab is assumed to be equal to eight spaces.
 - 23: New line increases a variable `nline` by one and resets `ncolumn`.
 - 25-35: Keywords just updates the location variables `ncolumn` and `yylloc`, and return the codes of the keywords.
 - 37: Real number constant.
-- 38: Identifier is defined in line 17.
+- 38: `IDENTIFIER` is defined in line 17.
-It begins alphabet followed by zero or more alphabet or digit.
 The location variables are updated and the name of the identifier is assigned to `yylval.ID`.
 The memory of the name is allocated by the function `g_strdup`.
 The memory is registered to the list (GSlist type list).